StanilDimitrov/ManagerLogbook/README.md

   - Integration of application with a Continuous Integration server of Azure DevOps
   - Used GitHub advantages to work with branches durring development ot features
   - Used Azure DevOps to manage personal development tasks
-  - Use Log4Net to handle unexpected exceptions in the application
+  - Used Log4Net to handle unexpected exceptions in the application
   - 73 % Unit test code coverage of the business logic

 #### Features